 Elizabeth

-Elizabeth had already left home before the family moved to the castle, but despite never living here is vital to our success.
+Elizabeth had already left home before the family moved to the castle and has never lived in the castle yet is vital to our success.
 Not least in the Herculean task of masterminding the cafés that support our twice annual craft fairs, and cooking until the early hours to ensure that we have enough for each day.

 James & Sharon

-Despite living at the other end of the country, for many visitors James is the first family member they will have contact with as he responds to requests to book Quartermaster's and to reserve places on Castle Tours.
+Despite living at the far end of the country, for many visitors James is the first family member they will have contact with as he responds to requests to book our Quartermaster's holiday flat and to reserve places on Castle Tours.

 Oliver